 Hand File – Available Here

-Use the hand file to bevel your laminate countertops at a 45-degree angle, smoothing out those sharp corners.
+Use a hand file to bevel your laminate countertops at a 45-degree angle, smoothing out those sharp corners.

 And the Basics